End-of-Life Challenges in Facade Design

 Therefore, the LCRP with compromised function can be calculated from:

 |LCRP(t) = [ Ps x RPScenario ] + [ (1-Ps) x RPScenario x P.R.F ]|

 The implicit assumption here is that, it is acceptable for the component/system to continue operating in its compromised functional state.

-The percentage reclamation potential, %RP, calculated for each scenario will allow an informed embodied carbon ranking of alternative recovery strategies.
-By modelling the re-use scenarios as a function of time, it is possible to provide results in the form of a range of values, as a function of time.
-If the proposed methodology was applied to a typical IGU, the function, F, may be taken as the U-value in which case for an IGU with a U-value of 2.7 W/m2K, and a compromised system taking the form of a single-glazed unit with a U-value of 5.9 W/m2K, the performance reduction factor, P.R.F, calculated using equation 12, would be equal to 0.46.
+The percentage reclamation potential, %RP, calculated for each scenario will allow an informed ranking in terms of associated environmental impact of alternative recovery strategies.
+By modelling the re-use scenarios as a function of time, it is possible to provide results in the form of a range of values over time.
+As an example, if the proposed methodology was applied to a typical IGU, the function, F, may be taken as the U-value in which case for an IGU with a U-value of 2.7 W/m2K, and a compromised system taking the form of a single-glazed unit with a U-value of 5.9 W/m2K, the performance reduction factor, P.R.F, calculated using equation 12, would be equal to 0.46.

 As previously stated, empirical information on service life data for façade elements is limited.
 A lognormal distribution can be plotted about a reference service life of 25-years of a typical IGU system, in which the logarithm of time (years) over a 50-year lifetime is normally distributed.